How to calculate Germany’s per diem rates (2024)

 This will probably be clear to most readers, but it’s important that we set out just what we’re talking about.
 While travelling for work, certain costs are incurred by the employee and should be reimbursed by the company.

-Some costs are expected to be covered your per diem, and therefore don’t need to be claimed separately.
+Some costs are expected to be covered by your per diem, and therefore don’t need to be claimed separately.
 You’ll simply want to keep these costs below the daily per diem rate you’ve been allocated.

 Other costs aren’t covered by your per diem, which means you should include them in an expense claim.